#3 Prague trip. Radio loss forces Portland Maine landing

 Challenges worth noting.

 • Consistent temperature-control for delicate, soon-to-hatch poultry eggs.
 For airborne, on the ground, and varying flight levels in between, temperature maintenance was to be 55 degrees.
-Veterans Air technicians developed the heating system to accomplish that before the first UNRRA flight departed in April 1946.
-The Flight Engineers took over the assignment from there…and, likely, the rest of the Crew!
+4 Veterans Air technicians developed the heating system to accomplish that before the first UNRRA flight departed in April 1946.
+The Flight Engineers took over the assignment from there…with the entire Crew on alert.

 • Potential delays.
-Captain Jakeman commanded an earlier May flight to Warsaw.
-He described flying in weather as bad as he had ever encountered in his thousands of flight hours.
-But landing to wait-out the storm was not an option because, depending upon how long they were forced to wait, the eggs could become unfit for hatching.
+Following the flight to Warsaw that he had commanded in May, Captain Jakeman was interviewed by Fred Graham at The New York Times.
+He described flying in weather as bad as he had ever encountered in his thousands of flight hours.5 But, unlike the forced delay in Portland enroute to Prague, landing to wait-out an unpredictable storm enroute to Warsaw was not an option because, depending upon how long they were forced to wait, the eggs could become unfit for hatching.

 • Few-to-no accurate navigation aids.
-That called upon the Navigators to be map-less Barnstormers.
+That called upon the Navigators to be map-less Barnstormers.6

 A few other Posts go into greater details about these subjects.
 But this seemed like a good opportunity to draw attention to them.